justinkhado/kindling/README.md

 * when a user updates their profile, remove corresponding entries from seen_books
 * add client-side chat clear
 * let users unmatch
+* notify users when a match occurs
+* notify users when they have a new message
 * improve HTML/CSS design
 * refactor *everything*